Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/get-started/debug.md

 # Debugging the Project

 > [!NOTE]
-> Tizen RT-IDE has been deprecated since Tizen Studo release 4.1.
+> Tizen RT IDE has been deprecated since Tizen Studo release 4.1.
 It is not recommended to use RT-IDE.
 No support will be provided for RT-IDE after Nov 23, 2020.

 Before you can debug your application, you must install the required software: